codeoverflow-org/nodecg-io-docs/docs/samples/mqtt-client.md

 ### Configure the MQTT-client sample bundle

-1. In NodeCG, create a new mqtt-client service instance using the left upper menu.
+1. In NodeCG, create a new mqtt-client service instance.

 2. Enter the connection parameters of the mqtt server.
 The URL should be in following the pattern `<protocol>://<address>:<port>`.
 Allowed protocols are:
    `mqtt`, `mqtts`, `tcp`, `tls`, `ws`, `wss`.

-    In case your server needs authentication, set the `username` and `password` fields otherwise remove them from the configuration.
-The created instance should be automatically selected, if not select it in the upper left menu.
+    In case your server needs authentication, set the `username` and `password` fields otherwise remove them from the configuration:
-    Enter your configuration in monaco (the text-editor on the right) in this
-    format:

     ```json
     {